buzztroll/unix-agent/docs/install/agent_noninteractive_install.rst

 The following curl command will install the latest DCM Agent, configure it for the OpenStack cloud, install the latest Chef client, and configure the DCM Agent to communicate to this agentManager server: **wss://66.57.3.53/agentManager**.
 The DCM Agent will also be started after the install finishes.

-  :samp:`curl -k http://linux.stable.agent.enstratius.com/installer.sh | bash -s - -c OpenStack --chef-client -u wss://66.57.3.53/agentManager && service dcm-agent start`
+  :samp:`curl -k -L https://linux.stable.agent.enstratius.com/installer.sh | bash -s - -c OpenStack --chef-client -u wss://66.57.3.53/agentManager && service dcm-agent start`

   .. code-block:: text